Eating on Tisha B’Av in order to take medication.

 Question

-Is it permissible to take a pill (Ibuprofen) to ease stomach pain on Tisha B'Av?
-The pill cannot be taken on an empty stomach, and one must eat even a little before taking the pill.
-Is it permissible to eat a little before taking the pill?
+Is it permitted to take a pill (like Ibuprofen) to ease stomach pain on Tisha B’Av?
+The pill can’t be taken on an empty stomach—it requires eating something, even just a little, beforehand.
+Is it allowed to eat a small amount just to be able to swallow the pill?

 Answer

-If possible, take another pain reliever that can be taken without food.
+If possible, take a different pain reliever that can be taken without food.

-If there is no option to take another pill, it depends on the level of pain.
-If the pain is so strong that you are weakened to the point that you need to lie down, or you suffer throughout the body from the pain, you are permitted in principle to eat and drink normally as a 'sick person'.
-And certainly, you may eat a little to swallow the pill.
+If no alternative pill is available, it depends on how strong the pain is.
+If the pain is so strong that it makes you weak to the point that you need to lie down, or you’re feeling the pain throughout your whole body, then in principle, it would be permitted for you to eat and drink normally since you’re considered a “choleh” (a sick person), and in that case, you may certainly eat a small amount to swallow the pill.

-If the pain is not at such a level, it is not considered 'sick', and eating is forbidden.
+If the pain isn’t at that level, you’re not considered a choleh, and eating would not be allowed.

 Comments